Tehran: A Guide to Iran’s Capital

 Tehran

 During the reign of the Qajar dynasty (1789-1925), Tehran emerged as the capital.
 The Qajar kings left an indelible mark on the city, erecting magnificent palaces and buildings like the Golestan Palace, Sa’ad Abad Palace, and Niavaran Palace.
-The essence of the Qajar era can still be felt throughout Tehran, with remnants of their grandeur scattered across the city.
+The essence of the Qajar era can still be felt throughout the current capital of Iran, with remnants of their grandeur scattered across the city.
 Subsequently, the Pahlavi dynasty, under the leadership of Reza Pahlavi, succeeded the Qajars, but their rule was short-lived.

 Tehran